Building Act 2004

 You could also call this:

-If a building consent authority does something or does not do something in good faith, you cannot take them to court.
-This is because they relied on certain documents or matters, such as an acceptable solution or a verification method, building product specifications, or a determination made by the chief executive under subpart 1 of Part 3.
-They also relied on a current registered product certificate, a current manufacturer’s certificate for a modular component, or a current national multiple-use approval issued under section 30F.
+If you are a building consent authority, you are not liable for anything you do or do not do in good faith.
+This means you are not responsible if you make a decision based on certain documents or information, such as an acceptable solution or a verification method, building product specifications, or a determination made by the chief executive under subpart 1 of Part 3.
+You are also not liable if you rely on a current registered product certificate, a current manufacturer's certificate for a modular component, or a current national multiple-use approval issued under section 30F.
+If a building suffers damage from a natural hazard, you are not liable for issuing a building consent for that building, as long as you issued the consent in good faith.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.